 The lakes are clean, deep and clear and offer the opportunity to sportive swim in one of New Zealand’s most beautiful locations.

-Accommodation for the ‘basic’ trip cost is shared bunk rooms (one male, one female) at The Alpine Lodge .Comfy single beds with linen provided.
-Private shared or own rooms are also available – see booking options.
+Accommodation for the basic trip cost are private shared or own rooms are also available – see booking options.
 Please let us know your arrival time if you do not require transport and please be there no later than 3pm on the Friday.

 Food: RealSwim Adventures will supply continental breakfast Saturday and Sunday and snacks and drinks during and